boldare/xsolve-associate/README.md

 ```

 **Important!** Note that the order of `$bars` is not guaranteed.
-It is so because internally instance of `\SplObjectStorage` is used
+It's so because `\SplObjectStorage` is used internally to assert the uniqueness
-to assert the uniqueness of collected objects.
+of collected objects.

 We can go further with that and collect objects that are two associations
-away by doing:
+away from `$foos` by doing:

 ```php
 <?php